-Five Ways to Improve Your Hiring Results!
+Five Ways to Improve Hiring Success!

 That’s not good news, but even more interesting is the data that shows that a high percentage of these hiring mistakes are not caused by shortcomings in a candidate’s skills or expertise, but about mismatches in everything else.
 Disconnects between how the employee performs at work and the expectations that their manager, their teammates and their organization have about their performance is the primary culprit behind most hiring mistakes.